oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 ## What is sustainability?

 Oddly, I couldn't find any discussion of this on the [SSI web site]( https://www.software.ac.uk).
-There is discussion of software sustainability  but it's hard to find a concrete definition of what it means.
+There is discussion of software sustainability elsewhere, but it's hard to find a concrete definition of what it means.
 It has been described thus: "Software sustainability covers a broad range of concepts, related to both environmental sustainability, and the longevity of a codebase."
 [1].

 [1] https://arxiv.org/pdf/1903.06039.pdf

-For the purposes of this activity, I take "codebase" to extend to data that may underpin research results.
+For the purposes of this activity, I take "codebase" to include data that may underpin research results.
 Indeed, longevity of research data may be more important than longevity of any particular piece of code that creates or processes it.

 In theory, when a codebase and all its environment dependencies are frozen, the resulting system will keep running indefinitely.
-In practice, there are many forces that work against this ideal: one of which is the need to apply a never-ending stream if security updates to any system that is accessible from the public Internet (or a large private intranet).
+In practice, there are many forces that work against this ideal: one of which is the need to apply a never-ending stream of security updates to any system that is accessible from the public Internet (or a large private intranet).
 Over time, the underlying system can change to the point that any software running on it also needs to be updated in order to keep running.

 Other disruptive forces include hardware failures that necessitate reinstallation of the entire system.
 Even if a complete copy of all the installed software is available, it is possible that there are underlying changes in any replacement hardware that require the operating system to be upgraded, which in turn may be incompatible with the application software.

 Similar problems arise when running on virtualized and/or cloud software.
 My experience is that a software system can be kept running for up to 5-10 years without being updated, and sometimes less.
-For a longer active deployment life, an active process to keep all software components current may be required.
+For a longer active deployment life, an active process to keep all software components current is probably required.
 In general, it is easier to upgrade in several small increments rather than wait for a forced upgrade and then have to deal with multiple incompatibilities that may interact in subtle ways.

 Finally, upgrading is much easier when there is an extensive test suite in place.
-A test suite can help to pinpoint any failures that occur as a result of an upgrade, which is often the biggest problem when it comnes to fixing them.
+A test suite can help to pinpoint any failures that occur as a result of an upgrade, which is often the biggest problem faced when trying to fix them.

 ## Digital Humanities research software